NativeScript/plugins/packages/localize/README.md

 ## Installation

-To install the plugin, run the following command in the root of your project.
+To install the plugin, run the following command in the root directory of your project.

 ```cli
 npm install @nativescript/localize